 On 26 September, the rest of the Allied troops marched to Rota for re-embarkation.
 The stores at Puerto Santa Maria and Rota were destroyed and the Allied army was re-embarked.
-They were closely followed by Villadarias who captured a large quantity of arms and baggage and took 300 men prisoners.
+They were closely followed by Villadarias who recaptured Rota and seized a large quantity of arms and baggage and took 300 men prisoners.
 The former governor was sentenced to death and executed as a traitor.

 By 27 September, re-embarkation was completed.